dumbm1/ai_scripts/README.md

-# Adobe ExtendScript for Illustrator
+#Adobe ExtendScript for Illustrator

-##Unordered set.
+##Unordered set of ~40 scripts and ui-scripts

 ###The main purpose is: